-In all likelihood, you will also need to sign a Credit Check Authorisation form, which allows the sales representative of the telco to submit the credit check.
+In all likelihood, you’ll also need to sign a Credit Check Authorisation form, which basically allows the sales representative of the telco to submit the credit check.
 However, this can all vary on a telco-to-telco basis, as well as what phone contract you are purchasing; if in doubt, enquire with your provider.

 What’s stopping me from getting a phone plan?

 The only real road block to a denial in your application for a phone plan is a red flag in your credit assessment from providers such as Equifax, Experian or Dun & Bradstreet.
 These companies then forward on their findings to the telco you’re applying with.
 These assessors will look at: